ncbi/ribovore/documentation/ribodbmaker.md

 > ribodbmaker -f --model SSU.Eukarya --skipftaxid --skipfvecsc --skipingrup --skipmstbl $RIBOSCRIPTSDIR/testfiles/fungi-ssu.r10.fa db10novec
 ```

-The output is similar to that above for the Linux example run.  but
+The output is similar to that above for the Linux example run but
 with the taxid, vecscreen and ingroup stages skipped.
 See the [Linux
 example run](#exampleusagelinux) above for more details.